mtgsoftworks/SENTIMENT-ANALYSIS/README.md

 # Technical Documentation for Sentiment Analysis of Amazon Reviews
 #### 1. Introduction
-This documentation provides a detailed explanation of a sentiment analysis project aimed at analyzing Amazon reviews for a company named Kozmos, which focuses on home textiles and casual clothing.
+This documentation provides a detailed explanation of a sentiment analysis project aimed at analyzing Amazon reviews, which focuses on home textiles and casual clothing.
 The goal is to label the reviews based on their sentiment and build a classification model to predict future reviews' sentiments.

 #### 2. Business Problem
-Kozmos aims to enhance its products and increase sales by analyzing customer reviews on Amazon.
+Aims to enhance its products and increase sales by analyzing customer reviews on Amazon.
 By understanding customer sentiments and addressing complaints, the company can improve product features and customer satisfaction.

 #### 3. Dataset Description
 The dataset consists of reviews for a specific product group and includes the following variables: